-Journey through the mesmerizing expanse between Florence and Bologna, embracing the legendary Romagna region.
-Here lies the Appennino Tosco-Emiliano, a rugged terrain sculpted by nature, adorned with peaks and valleys.
+Journey through the mesmerizing expanse between Florence and Bologna, embracing the legendary Emilia region.
+Here lies the Appennino Tosco-Emiliano, a rugged terrain sculpted by nature, adorned with peaks and valleys and perfectly preserved villages and towns.

-Or head to the Romagna Riviera and the coastal towns of Riccione, Rimini, and Cesenatico.
-Marco Pantani, the cycling champion, roamed these paths, etching his legacy into the epic climbs located near his hometown.
+Head to the Romagna Riviera and the coastal towns of Riccione, Rimini, and Cesenatico.
+The cycling legend Marco Pantani roamed these paths, etching his legacy into the epic climbs located near his hometown of Cesenatico.
 It's a pilgrimage through cycling history amidst the breathtaking landscapes of the Apennines and the Adriatic Coast.

 History